HrishikeshP-01/RDK-PaddleOCR-DatasetCurationxModelTraining/README.md

 **Action:** The workflow is triggered when a user uploads a generic image dataset.
 A text detection model first scans the images to generate an initial OCR dataset.
 Then an OCR model calculates confidence scores.
 During iteration, I integrated additional logic to capture signals like contrast, Laplacian variance etc. thereby, shifting from simple extraction to a prioritization logic that surfaced only high-value samples, ensuring labelling effort was focused on where it mattered most.

 **Result:** This system enabled consistent, repeatable evaluation across varied capture conditions & significantly reduced manual labelling effort.
-The project was recognized with Second Place at the Baidu AI Developer Challenge & was spotlighted by D-Robotics.
+The project was recognized with **Second Place at the Baidu AI Developer Challenge & was spotlighted by D-Robotics**.

 ## Instructions to run the progject